Oleksandr-Hrabovskyi/BookingApp/README.md

 1. As a user I want to create booking a room so that to record which rooms are occupied for reservation
 2. As a user I want to create room so that I have up to date about rooms
 3. As a user I want to see booking so that I can see the current booking information
+4. As a user I want to see room so that I can see the current room information
-4. As a user I want to delete booking so that I can keep the booking information up to date
+5. As a user I want to delete booking so that I can keep the booking information up to date
+6. As a user I want to delete room so that I can keep the room information up to date

 ## Models
 ### Class Booking:

-- Id;
+- id;
 - firstName;
 - lastName;
 - phoneNumber;